TDT4242-Sofware-engineering/secfit/README.md

 - The second reverse proxy routes traffic at `/` to frontend and `/api/* ...` to backend.
 - Swarm load balancer routes traffic to services running the same application
 - 2 replicas on each service prevents down time during updates
-- Persistent data by storing SQLite file on the server
+- Persistent data by storing SQLite file and media folder on the servers

 ## Technology